 Two police cars arrived with several other officers, the respondent recalls seeing a total of at least 12 police at the scene.
 The new officers, dressed in the same uniforms, spoke to the officers beating the men and then joined in themselves.

-Eventually, despite being ordered aggresively, the respondent was no longer able to stand.
+Eventually, despite being ordered aggressively, the respondent was no longer able to stand.
 At this point, the police pulled a knife on him and pinned him down.

-The respondent was imobilised by four officers, while the fifth used the blade to cut his hand which was pinned by his other colleagues feet:
+The respondent was immobilised by four officers, while the fifth used the blade to cut his hand which was pinned by his other colleagues feet:

 The respondent was left severely injured and in shock.
-He stated that after the attack all of the group (now about 15 people) were loaded into a police vehicle and driven to the border with Bosnia.
-The ejection from Croatian territory occured close to the Bosnian town of Velika Kladusa.
+He stated that after the attack, all of the group (now about 15 people) were loaded into a police vehicle and driven to the border with Bosnia.
+The ejection from Croatian territory occurred close to the Bosnian town of Velika Kladusa.
 At the border the officers ordered the group across telling them to “run, run”.

-Other members of the group described having broken hands, and one a fractured eye socket.
-Relaying the shock of the local Bosnians who say them after they had returned on foot the respondent said:
+Other members of the group described having broken hands, and one had a fractured eye socket.
+Relaying the shock of local Bosnian people, who saw them after they had returned on foot the respondent said:

 “When we were on the side of the road in Bosnia, we looked so bad that people driving by were taking photos throwing water and money at us we looked in such bad condition, they were so upset at seeing us like this.
 When I saw myself the mirror I got really worried”

-Those that could walk returned to Mirla TRC, the closest camp in the area.
+Those that could walk returned to Miral TRC, the closest camp in the area.
 The others had to wait for an ambulance to be sent in order to bring them back.